AXP-OS/axpos-org/content/docs/guides/installation/bootloaderlock.md

 This _must_ return `1`, if it does return `0` do not proceed as you risk a hard-brick!
 {{< /callout >}}

-## Downloads

-First of all you need the AVB key for your device, you can find it in your device's page, browse from [here](https://axpos.org/devices)

 ## Backup!

 backup all your data.
 I am serious -> EVERYTHING.
 Your userdata partition will be **FORMATTED** during the lock process and there is no way around. so use e.g. NeoBackup or any other you trust.
 It will not hurt also having a TWRP backup - just for the case..

+## Android Verified Boot

+Identify your AVB version, which can be either v1.x or v2.x.
+You can find this information at the table at the [device page](https://axpos.org/devices).
+You can find out more about AVB and the differences between these versions [here](/AVB).

+Depending on if your device supports AVB v1 or v2 the guide is slightly different:

+### AVB v1

+1. boot recovery
+1. flash AXP.OS
+1. reboot to the bootloader / fastboot
+1. type: `fastboot oem lock`  or: `fastboot flashing lock`
+1. approve locking the bootloader on the phone's screen
+1. `< take a deeeeeeep breath >`
+1. on some devices recovery will load and format userdata automatically
+1. if not: choose factory reset -> format(!) data (there is no way around)
+1. boot Android -> you will likely see a new bootloader message warning that you have a custom OS installed - but it will load
+   1. if you see an ID string like "`ID: aabbcc112ddd...`" verify it against the one in the installation guide
+1. congrats! you now running on a locked bootloader + AXP.OS
+1. start the Magisk app (requires internet), accept the install request and open the magisk app afterwards and let it reboot when asked
+1. enjoooooy :)

+### AVB v2

+First of all you need the **AVB key** for your device, you can find it in your device's page, browse from [here](https://axpos.org/devices).

-## boot recovery
+1. boot recovery
 1. flash AXP.OS
 1. reboot to the bootloader / fastboot
 1. _note: if you ever flashed a **factory** image (pixel device) you can skip the following 2 steps_